swiyu-admin-ch/did-webvh/README.md

 *Beware, this Rust library implements [DID Web + Verifiable History (did:webvh) v1.0 specification](https://identity.foundation/didwebvh/v1.0/)
 only partially while focusing solely on [DID resolution](https://identity.foundation/didwebvh/v1.0/#read-resolve).*

-Although the library is still required by [DID Resolver](https://github.com/swiyu-admin-ch/didresolver), it will be kept in the future as legacy and solely for the sake of backward compatibility, as [newer version of the specifications](https://identity.foundation/didwebvh/v1.0) is currently being implemented.

 ## Using the library

-The library can be used either directly in Rust as is.
+The library can be used directly in Rust as is.

 ### Rust